hassanShabbir1960/ES6/README.md

 <li> Using sklearn fit a DecisionTree, a RandomForest, a linear SVM and an SVM with a radial basis kernel to the transformed data.
 For now, use default parameters for each method. </li>

-<li> Use 10 fold cross validation to estimate performance of each of the above methods using both accuracy and AUC as metrics. </li>
+<li> Use 10 fold cross validation to estimate the performance of each of the above methods using both accuracy and AUC as metrics. </li>

-<li> Based on the above choose two of the ML methods and fit a model using 5 fold cross validation for model selection and 10 fold cross validation for model assessment. </li>
+<li> Based on the above choose two of the ML methods and fit a model using 5 fold cross-validation for model selection and 10 fold cross-validation for model assessment. </li>

 <li> Implemented gradient descent for a linear svm and test it on the training set. </li>